fabmob/standard-covoiturage/standard-covoiturage_specification.md

 ##### General workflow: Providing the link

-The booking flow with a deep link starts when a passenger clicks on a journey search result in the MaaS app.
-This search result MUST open the deep link contained in the [webUrl](https://github.com/fabmob/standard-covoiturage/pull/2/files#diff-c722233128f788ea06650bffef56e418732898441b4e2199997c40e9070e3345R269) parameter returned by a [Journey](https://github.com/fabmob/standard-covoiturage/pull/2/files#diff-c722233128f788ea06650bffef56e418732898441b4e2199997c40e9070e3345R220) object.
-This parameter MUST be provided by the carpool operator responsible for their implementation of the search API public specification.
-It contains the full URL and its corresponding parameters needed for the mobile device to redirect the passenger from the app displaying the search results to the operator's app or website.
+The transport operator supporting deep linking MUST provide for each `Journey` shared with the MaaS platform an attribute `webUrl`, with the full URL (with all needed parameters) for the user's device to redirect the passenger from the app of the MaaS platform to the operator's app or website.

+The booking flow with a deep link is initiated by the MaaS platform with a `Journey` object provided by a transport operator (e.g. as a result of a previous search).
+To do that, it MUST redirect the user to the deep link contained in the [webUrl](https://github.com/fabmob/standard-covoiturage/pull/2/files#diff-c722233128f788ea06650bffef56e418732898441b4e2199997c40e9070e3345R269) parameter of the [Journey](https://github.com/fabmob/standard-covoiturage/pull/2/files#diff-c722233128f788ea06650bffef56e418732898441b4e2199997c40e9070e3345R220) object.

 If the operator is providing an app (and not a website), one obstacle to redirecting the passenger is whether they have the operator's app already